ETHMOID BONE ANATOMY

 • Numerous small perforations

-• Allow passage of olfactory nerve fibres
+• Allow passage of olfactory nerve fibers

-• Connect nasal cavity to the brain
+• Connect your nasal cavity to your brain

-• Enable the sense of smell
+• Enable your sense of smell

 Crista Galli